-☐ Heritage places - Local heritage places Matters requiring referral to the Chief Executive of the distribution entity or transmission entity: Infrastructure-related referrals - Electricity infrastructure Matters requiring referral to: The Chief Executive of the holder of the licence, if not an individual The holder of the licence, if the holder of the licence is an individual ☐ Infrastructure-related referrals - Oil and gas infrastructure ıre Matters requiring referral to the Brisbane City Council: ☐ Ports - Brisbane core port land Matters requiring referral to the Minister responsible for a Ports - Brisbane core port land (where inconsistent with the land) Ports - Strategic port land Matters requiring referral to the relevant port operator , if Ports - Land within Port of Brisbane's port limits (below to Matters requiring referral to the Chief Executive of the re Ports - Land within limits of another port (below high-water) - Matters requiring referral to the Gold Coast Waterways A Tidal works or work in a coastal management district (in Matters requiring referral to the Queensland Fire and Em Tidal works or work in a coastal management district (in berths)) 18) Has any referral agency provided a referral response for ☐ Yes - referral response(s) received and listed below are ☐ No Referral requirement Referral agency Date of referral response Identify and describe any changes made to the proposed development application that was the subject of the referral response and this development application, or include details in a schedule to this development application (if applicable).
-PART 6 - INFORMATION REQUEST ART 0 - IN ORMATION REQUEST 19) Information request under Part 3 of the DA Rules necessary for this development application ✓ I agree to receive an information request if determined necessary for this development application ✓ I do not agree to accept an information request for this development application Note : By not agreeing to accept an information request I, the applicant, a that this development application will be assessed and decided bas application and the assessment manager and any referral agencies Rules to accept any additional information provided by the applicant parties sed on the information provided when m s relevant to the development application n are not obligated under the DA
+☐ Heritage places - Local heritage places Matters requiring referral to the Chief Executive of the distribution entity or transmission entity: ☐ Infrastructure-related referrals - Electricity infrastructure Matters requiring referral to: The Chief Executive of the holder of the licence, if not an individual The holder of the licence, if the holder of the licence is an individual Infrastructure related referrels.
+Oil and gas infrastructure.
+Infrastructure-related referrals - Oil and gas infrastructure Ports - Brisbane core port land Matters requiring referral to the Brisbane City Council : Ports - Brisbane core port land Matters requiring referral to the Minister responsible for administering the Transport Ir nfrastructure Act 1994: Ports - Brisbane core port land (where inconsistent with the ☐ Ports - Strategic port land Matters requiring referral to the relevant port operator, if applicant is not port operator: Ports - Land within Port of Brisbane's port limits (below high-water mark) Matters requiring referral to the Chief Executive of the re - Ports - Land within limits of another port (below high-water r mark) Matters requiring referral to the Gold Coast Waterways A Tidal works or work in a coastal management district (iii Matters requiring referral to the Queensland Fire and Em Tidal works or work in a coastal management district (iii berths)) 18) Has any referral agency provided a referral response f or this development application? ☐ Yes - referral response(s) received and listed below ar ☐ No e attached to this development a application Referral requirement Referral agency Date of referral response · Identify and describe any changes made to the proposed of referral response and this development application, or inclinify (if applicable).
+PART 6 - INFORMATION REQUEST 19) Information request under Part 3 of the DA Rules I agree to receive an information request if determined application I do not agree to accept an information request for this Note: By not agreeing to accept an information request I, the applicant, a that this development application will be assessed and decided ba aking this development application and the assessment manager and any referral agencies relevant to the development application are not obligated under the DA Rules to accept any additional information provided by the applicant for the development application unless agreed to by the relevant parties